-As a commercial tenant it is essential that you understand your obligations with regards to dilapidations during the term and budget accordingly for repair works at the end of the term.
+As a Commercial Tenant, it is essential that you understand your obligations with regards to dilapidations during the term and budget accordingly for repair works at the end of the term.

-If the lease contains repairing obligations which have not been undertaken but the tenant, the landlord is entitled to recover the cost of the repairs, loss of rent during the time the work is carried out, and the costs of professional services in relation to the work.
+If the lease contains repairing obligations that have not been undertaken but the tenant, the landlord is entitled to recover the cost of the repairs, loss of rent during the time the work is carried out, and the costs of professional services in relation to the work.

-The outcome of a dispute will depend on the wording of the lease, and there is likely to be scope for arguments about the extent, costs and liability for the work.
+The outcome of a dispute will depend on the wording of the lease, and there is likely to be scope for arguments about the extent, costs, and liability for the work.